cloudmesh-deprecated/deprecated-cmd3-pbs/README.rst

 Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - The goal of submit.py is to submit PBS scripts to computer clusters (currently on FutureGrid) and ultimately run these scripts on the cluster.

 - Being able to transfer files to a computer cluster is also a goal of this program

 - Connecting to computer clusters requires that local machine has ssh keys set up with FutureGrid

 -** In order to transfer files to host, submit jobs, etc, you must have a working ssh connection!
 Editing submit.py methods may be necessary if password is required or enter host with user:password@host format.

 	Usage:
 		submit.py (-h | --help)
 		submit.py <host> <scriptPath> -s
-	        submit.py <host> <scriptPath> [-s] [-t] -c <nodes> <ppn> <time> <email> <jobname> <queuename>
+	        submit.py <host> <scriptPath> [-s] [-t] -c <nodes>
+                          <ppn> <time> <email> <jobname> <queuename>
 		submit.py <host> -u <jobid>
 		submit.py <host> -f <filePath> [-r]

 	Options:
 		(-h --help)	 Displays a help message
 		-s <host>	 Submit given PBS script to given host
-		-c <parameters>	 Creates PBS script with given parameters and saves it to <scriptPath>
+		-c <parameters>  Creates PBS script with given parameters and saves it
+                                 to <scriptPath>
-		[-t]		 Creates a TwisterPBS script instead of a PBS script
+		[-t]		 Creates a TwisterPBS script instead
+		                 of a PBS script

-		-f <filePath> transfers file directory or file at address to host [-r]		 indicates that files are located on a remote machine
+		-f <filePath>    Transfers file directory or file at address to host
+		[-r]		 indicates that files are located on a remote machine
 		-u <jobid>       Return the status of the given jobid

         Examples:
 		submit.py -h

-        	submit.py -s -t india.futuregrid.org ./myPBSScript 2 8 24:00:00 me@myemail.com job queue
+        	submit.py -s -t india.futuregrid.org ./myPBSScript 2 8
+		24:00:00 me@myemail.com job queue
 			- creates and submits a PBS script with requesting 2 nodes, 8 processors per node for 24 hours.
 The email to send job info: me@myemail.com.
 The job name is job and the queue name is queue.

-		submit.py -s india.futuregrid.org ./myPremadePBSScript
+		submit.py -s india.futuregrid.org ./myPBSScript
-			- submits the local script ./myPremadePBSScript to india.futuregrid.org
+			- submits the local script ./myPBSScript to india.futuregrid.org

 		submit.py -f india.futuregrid.org ./myfiles
 			- transfers local file or directory ./myfiles to india.futuregrid.org home directory

 Progress